Equitable Colorings of Borel Graphs: Preliminaries

 Let $X$ be a standard Borel space.
 We use $\Prob(X)$ to denote the set of all probability measures on $X$.
 We equip $\Prob(X)$ with the $\sigma$-algebra generated by the maps $\mu \mapsto \mu(A)$, where $A$ is a Borel subset of $X$; this makes $\Prob(X)$ into a standard Borel space \cite[\S{}17.E]{KechrisDST}.

 Let $G$ be a locally countable Borel graph.
-We write $\Inv(G)$ to denote the set of all $G$-invariant probability measures on $V(G)$.
-Note that $\Inv(G)$ is a Borel subset of $\Prob(V(G))$.
-A function $f$ on $V(G)$ is \emphd{$G$-invariant} if it is constant on each connected component of $G$; a subset $A \subseteq V(G)$ is \emphd{$G$-invariant} if its characteristic function is $G$-invariant, i.e., if $A$ is a union of connected components of $G$.
-Observe that if $\mu \in \Inv(G)$ and $A \subseteq X$ is $\mu$-null, then $A \subseteq B$ for some $G$-invariant $\mu$-null Borel set $B$.
-A measure $\mu \in \Inv(G)$ is \emphd{$G$-ergodic} \ep{or simply \emphd{ergodic} if $G$ is clear from the context} if every $G$-invariant Borel subset of $X$ is either $\mu$-null or $\mu$-conull.
-The set of all $G$-ergodic measures is denoted by $\Erg(G)$.
-Again, $\Erg(G)$ is a Borel subset of $\Prob(V(G))$.
+We write $\Inv(G)$ \ep{resp.~$\Erg(G)$} to denote the set of all $G$-invariant \ep{resp.~$G$-invariant and ergodic} probability measures on $V(G)$.
+Note that $\Inv(G)$ is a Borel subset of $\Prob(V(G))$, while $\Erg(G)$ is a Borel subset of $\Inv(G)$ \cite[Theorem 4.10]{KechrisCBER}.
+A function on $V(G)$ is \emphd{$G$-invariant} if it is constant on each connected component of $G$.
+Hence, a subset $A \subseteq V(G)$ is $G$-invariant if and only if its characteristic function is $G$-invariant.
+Observe that if $\mu \in \Inv(G)$ and $A \subseteq V(G)$ is $\mu$-null, then $A \subseteq B$ for some $G$-invariant $\mu$-null Borel set $B$.
 The following result plays a crucial role in our proof of Theorem~\ref{theo:BHSz}:

 \begin{theo}[{\textls{Uniform Ergodic Decomposition}; Farrell \cite{Far}, Varadarajan \cite{Var}; see \cite[Theorem~4.11]{KechrisCBER}}] Let $G$ be a locally countable Borel graph.
 If $\Inv(G) \neq \0$, then $\Erg(G) \neq \0$ and there is a surjective $G$-invariant Borel mapping $V(G) \to \Erg(G) \colon x \mapsto \mu_x$ such that: \begin{enumerate}[label=\ep{\normalfont{}E\arabic*}] \item for each $\mu \in \Erg(G)$, the set $\set{x \in V(G) \,:\, \mu_x = \mu}$ is $\mu$-conull;